 The difference between Greek potatoes and roasted potatoes is mostly in the style of cooking.
 These potatoes are cooked in chicken or vegetable stock whereas roasted potatoes are directly roasted with some oil and spice.

 Greek style roasted potatoes are slow cooked and it takes about 45 minutes to one hour to cook them, which gives them the creamiest texture.
 Regular roasted potatoes are generally ready in about 25 minutes.

 Ingredients to make Greek potatoes recipe

 This Mediterranean side dish requires very few and basic ingredients:

-- Potatoes: Try to get potatoes that have tender skin like baby potatoes or red potatoes.
+- Potatoes: Try to get potatoes that have tender skin like baby potatoes.